 Easter Egg Basket Ideas

 I have a lot of people ask me for ideas on what to put inside these Yarn Easter eggs.
 My suggestion would be candy, little trinkets and a fun movie like Ice Age Egg-scapade.
-This is the perfect Easter movie and your in luck because it comes out on Blu-ray and DVD on 03/07/17!
+This is the perfect Easter movie.

 Our family loves the Ice Age movies and we look forward to making the Ice Age Egg-scapade movie apart of our Easter traditions.
 It’s a cute, SUPER FUNNY movie the whole family will enjoy.